Mathnerd314/stroscot/docs/Commentary/PackageManager.rst

 * LaunchPad, JetBrains, Drupal, Maven: There is an API to list versions for each project.
 * GitHub: There is a per-project `releases API <https://developer.github.com/v4/object/release/>`__.
 The API is ratelimited heavily.
 * GitLab, Bitbucket: There is a tags endpoint.
+* Git/Hg/other VCS: We can fetch the tags with git/hg/etc.
 * Folder: We can scrape the standard default Apache directory listing
-* Git/Hg/other VCS: We can fetch the tags with git/hg/etc.
-* Projects not using any of the above: If there is a version number in the URL, we can scrape the download page.
-Otherwise, we can use HTTP caching to poll the URL.
+* Projects with version number: scrape the download page
+* Projects without versioning: Use HTTP caching to poll the URL.
 Although, for such isolated files, there is the issue of the license changing suddenly, so the download page is worth watching too.

 Overall, there are only a few mechanisms:

-* Feed: A way to efficiently get a list of package updates since some time (RSS feed, Git repo)
+* A list of package updates since some time (RSS feed, Git repo)
-* Index: A compressed list of all the packages and their versions (Git repo, ``ls-lR``, rsync)
+* A list of all the packages and their versions (Git repo, ``ls-lR``, rsync)
-* Versions: For a package, a list of its available versions
+* A list of a single package's available versions (scraping, some package repositories)

 For each top-level project, figuring out when/if there will be a new update is a machine learning problem.
 The simplest algorithm is to poll everything at a fixed interval, say daily.
 But most projects release a lot less frequently, and some projects (software collection, main development branches) release more frequently.
 If there is a push service like email we can use that, otherwise we need some sort of adaptive polling.
 We can model it as a homogeneous Poisson point process; then the estimate for the rate is simply the number of updates divided by the time interval we have observed.
 Then the time between two updates is an exponential distribution with parameter the rate, so we can poll if the probability of an update is > 50%, adjusting the 50% so we poll an average of once a day.
 To get even more complex, we can build a feature vector classifier to predict the time between events.